ml-jku/hopfield-layers/index.md

 ## What this blog post is about

-This blog post is split into three parts.
+This blogpost is split into three parts.
 First, we make the transition from traditional Hopfield Networks towards **modern Hopfield Networks** and their generalization to continuous states through our **new energy function**.
 Second, the properties of our new energy function and the connection to the self-attention mechanism of transformer networks is shown.
 Finally, we introduce and explain a new PyTorch layer ([Hopfield layer][github-repo]), which is built on the insights of our work.
 We show several practical use cases, i.e. [Modern Hopfield Networks and Attention for Immune Repertoire Classification][deepRC-paper], Hopfield pooling, and associations of two sets.

 ## From classical Hopfield Networks to self-attention